 - Straightforward, easy recipe.

-- You can make this creamy cheesecake ahead and store in the fridge until needed.
+- Can be made ahead and stored in the fridge until needed.

-- Decorate it in any way you please, leave it plain or go over the top with chocolate curls, Milkybar chocolate buttons, a silky white chocolate ganache or a chocolate drizzle.
+- Feel free to decorate the white chocolate cheesecake however you like.
+You can leave it plain or go all out with chocolate curls, Milkybar chocolate buttons, a silky white chocolate ganache or a chocolate drizzle.

 Key ingredient notes and substitutions